Men across America are getting vasectomies ‘as an act of love’

-His wife had taken birth control birth pills, but she struggled with the side effects.
+His wife had taken birth control pills, but she struggled with the side effects.
 She had worked as a night nurse through four pregnancies, and the couple had children ranging in age from 2 to 11.

 “The procedure was a total relief, almost like the covid shot — like I’m safe now,” said Gress, who works in higher education.
 “I wanted to man up.”